backupbrew/switchbrew/NCM services.md

 ## ReadEntryRaw

-Takes an 16-byte entry as input, and a u64 file offset.
+Takes an output buffer, a 16-byte entry as input, and a u64 file offset.

 Returns encrypted looking
 data.